How Do I Create an Effective Connecticut Parenting Plan for My Divorce?

 Creating Your Parental Responsibility Plan

-Drafting the plan is usually easier when you move in stages instead of trying to solve every disagreement at once.
-Start with the facts of your current routine, then build a schedule, then add decision-making and dispute-resolution rules.
-That sequence keeps the conversation grounded in the children's actual lives and helps parents separate practical logistics from broader emotional conflict.
-It also gives you a cleaner document to show a mediator, lawyer, or judge if disagreements remain.
+Drafting is easier when you move in stages instead of trying to solve every conflict at once.
+Start with the facts of the children's current routine, build the schedule, add decision-making rules, then add conflict-management language.
+That sequence keeps the conversation grounded in the children's actual lives and produces a cleaner document for a mediator, lawyer, family relations counselor, or judge if disagreements remain.
+It also helps you compare your draft against the official JD-FM-284 categories before anyone signs.

 Step 1: Document Your Current Arrangements